MIC-DKFZ/semantic_segmentation/config/Readme.md

     def compute(self):
         ...                                     # do your computations
-        return metric_per_class, metric_mean    #return a list with the metric per class and the mean value
+        return metric_to_optimize               # return the metric which should be optimized
+        #return metric_to_optimize, {"metric1":value,"metric2":value,...}    #if you want additional metrics to be logged return them
+                                                                             # in dict format as a second arguments

+    #Optional if you want to save somethink (e.g. a confmat)
+    #If you dont want to save something you dont need this function
-    def save(self, path, name=None):            #catch this function call even if you have nothing to save ...
+    def save(self, path, name=None):            #called if the current epoch gives the best results and during testing ...
 ````